Best practices to set up networking for workloads migrated to Azure

 Consider the following information:

 - Implementing a hub and spoke topology in Azure centralizes common services.
 These services might be connections to on-premises networks, firewalls, and isolation between virtual networks.
-The hub virtual network provides a central point of connectivity to on-premises networks, and a place to host services used by workloads hosted in spoke virtual networks.
+The hub virtual network provides a central point of connectivity to on-premises networks, and a place to host services that are used by workloads hosted in spoke virtual networks.

 - A hub and spoke configuration is typically used by larger enterprises.
 Smaller networks might consider a simpler design to save on costs and complexity.